Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 Bluetooth is a bit buggy: If you try to connect to a Bluetooth device and it immidiatly dissconnects, type `sudo purge` in the terminal, unpair the device, and pair it again.

+Sometimes Settings app not starting: Same fix as the Bluetooth one.

 If you are able to fix any of these or find a non-listed issue, please create a fork, edit the nessesarry stuff and file a pull request.
 # What's working